Rahmakh1/TransVisDoneOnNPS-dataset/README.md

 # TransVisDoneOnNPS-dataset
-This project is an extension to the repository"https://github.com/tusharsangam/TransVisDrone".

-loss.py and metrics.py files include the implemetation of PIoU  WIoU  as well as Varifocal loss functions

-By running GUI.py, a QT GUI based is activated to show TransVisdrone performance on an uploaded video.
+This project provides a code for QT-based GUI to run TransVisDrone model on an uploaded video"https://github.com/tusharsangam/TransVisDrone".
+The GUI give the hand to the user to make lightening changes using gamma values .